 SOS-USA was organized as a separate entity to operate as the coordinating body for all the principles of SOS-KDI.
-For the years ended December 31, 2022 and 2021, SOS received direct funding from SOS-USA totaling \$0 and \$15,000, respectively.
-As of December 31, 2022 and 2021, \$7,440 of funds received remains restricted for a specific purpose for each year.
-See Note 9.
+As of December 31, 2023 and 2022, \$7,440 of funds previously received from SOS-USA remain restricted for a specific purpose, for each year.
+See Note 8.
 In the event of SOS's dissolution, the assets of SOS will revert to SOS-USA.